jrviray/Scripts/readme.md

+Scripts

-Scripts written in various shells
+Multiple scripts written in various shells as practice for a Unix and Scripting class.

+Shells: Bourne, Bash, Korn Shell, Z Shell, C Shell